-- Make time for marketing your business.
-It’s all too easy to put off those little marketing jobs in favour of client work.
+Make time for marketing your business.
+It’s all too easy to put off those little marketing jobs in favor of client work.
 But it is vitally important to ensure that you keep on top of your social media and general marketing.
 Try and plan a little time each day to do your posts or look at your ads, that way it will not seem so onerous and will give you a good, regular stream of up-to-date marketing material.

 If you are working for yourself and struggling with any digital or website issues, please do give us a call and see if we can help … 0203 730 1785 or e-mail us at email@example.com